cfpb/hmda-explorer/README.md

 1. `grunt`
 1. Open `localhost:8000` in a browser.

+[Comprehensive setup notes](https://fake.ghe.domain/gist/382) from @danmurphy are also available.

 Only edit files in `src`.
 When anything is changed, Grunt will lint, test, compile and build everything. [grunt-cfpb-internal](https://fake.ghe.domain/contolini/grunt-cfpb-internal) generates this README.
-Bump versions in CHANGELOG when appropriate.

 In lieu of a formal styleguide, take care to maintain the existing coding style.

 ## Release History

+ * 2013-08-28   [v0.12.0](../../tree/v0.12.0)   New lender section.
+New census tract functionality.
+Bug fixes galore.
  * 2013-08-27   [v0.11.2](../../tree/v0.11.2)   Debounce explore page interactions (#90).
  * 2013-08-26   [v0.11.1](../../tree/v0.11.1)   Improve tests and documentation.
 Add charts to homepage.
  * 2013-08-13   [v0.11.0](../../tree/v0.11.0)   Give up on an AJAX request after X seconds have passed.
 Ability to download summary tables.